alvivar/qbot/README.md

 ### Instructions

 - Use: 'python qbot.py -w "path/to/somewhere"' to create a qbot.json file at that path
-- Modify the file at your will, including tweet schedule, messages, twitter account tokens
+- Modify the file with your info, including tweet schedule, messages, twitter account tokens
 - Use: 'python qbot.py -s' to start the queue process!
 - Repeat

-### Optional arguments
+- Bonus: use 'python setup.py build' to create an executable using cx_Freeze

 ```
      ["]